Webinars by Year

 Resources for Youth Service Professionals with NSTTAC and NCWD/Youth

-NCWD/Youth's Patricia Gill presents about resources available for Youth Service Professionals for the National Secondary Transition Technical Assistance Center (NSTTAC) Youth to Work Coalition Webinar.
+In April 2013, NCWD/Youth's Patricia Gill presented about resources available for Youth Service Professionals for the National Secondary Transition Technical Assistance Center (NSTTAC) Youth to Work Coalition Webinar.
 The purpose of the Youth to Work Coalition is to provide resources that link employers and schools to create work-based learning experiences (WBLE) for students with disabilities.

 "Skills to Pay the Bills: Mastering Soft Skills for Workplace Success," is a curriculum developed by ODEP focused on teaching "soft" or workforce readiness skills to youth, including youth with disabilities.
 Created for youth development professionals as an introduction to workplace interpersonal and professional skills, the curriculum is targeted for youth ages 14 to 21 in both in-school and out-of-school environments.
 The basic structure of the program is comprised of modular, hands-on, engaging activities that focus on six key skill areas: communication, enthusiasm and attitude, teamwork, networking, problem solving and critical thinking, and professionalism.

 This webinar gave youth service professionals the opportunity to learn about and apply strategies for communicating and building relationships with employers who may be interested in hiring young people.
 Participants explored how to find out what they need to know about employers and their needs; how to share information about the goals and needs of youth with potential employers; and how to do effective follow-up with employers and preparation with youth.
 Recorded September 2011.